Tokyo Subway & Hong Kong MTR, Two of the Top MRT Or Subway Systems in Asia

 Hong Kong is Top in The Urban Mobility Index Study

-The international consultancy company, Arthur D Little, also confirmed this in their study that places Hong Kong in the top spot in the Urban Mobility Index 2.
+The international consultancy company, Arthur D Little places Hong Kong in the top spot in the Urban Mobility Index 2.

-This Index compares 84 cities around the world, on its mobility trends and on how it manages the various mobility challenges, now and for the future.
+This Index compares 84 cities around the world on its mobility trends and how it manages the various public transport mobility challenges, now and for the future.

 Hong Kong MTR Tips

 - Disneyland Resort Line has Mickey Mouse-shaped windows

 - Your unused portion of Octopus card can be refunded at the airport, as you leave Hong Kong

 - Unless you intend to spend most of your time traveling on the subway, Tourist Passes is not worth buying.
 It's cheaper to use the Octopus card

 - Most of the tourist areas on Hong Kong Island are on the Blue Line and for Kowloon, on the Red Line

 Even with any well-managed corporation, hiccups do happen.